Office of Employee Relations & Experience - Talent Management

-- Teacher Effectiveness Measures (TEM) and Leader Effectiveness Measures (LEM) ratings will not be determined due to the suspension of the student growth scores for the 2020-2021 school year.
-Student growth cannot be calculated this year as there was no testing last spring.
+Teacher Effectiveness Measures (TEM) and Leader Effectiveness Measures (LEM) ratings will not be determined due to the suspension of the student growth scores for the 2021-2022 school year.
+Student growth cannot be calculated this year as there was no testing in Spring 2020 and multiple years of data are needed for growth calculations.

 - Professional learning requirements are in state law.
 However, school system leaders will determine what is appropriate considering the local context and system expectations, and GaPSC will accept verification from school system leaders for renewal purposes.